sgeulette/collective.z3cform.select2/README.rst

 collective.z3cform.select2
 ==========================

-EXPERIMENTAL.
-This is a work in progress.
-There is still a javascript issue with the zc3form widget.

 Features
 --------

-- select2 facetednavigation widget for 2-level vocabulary created with collective.taxonomy
+- select2 multivalued facetednavigation widget for 2-level vocabulary created
+  with collective.taxonomy.
   Select "Select2" criteria in facetednavigation and select a taxonomy.
-- select2 z3c.form widget that works nice with 2-level vocabulary created with collective.taxonomy
+- select2 multivalued z3c.form widget that works nice with 2-level vocabulary
+  created with collective.taxonomy
 - Upon installation, the default zc3form widget for List/Set of Choice will be select2 based.

 Theming